 After confirming your email subscription you will receive a welcome email with all of the sign-in details.
 Scroll down to the bottom to sign up.

 Create your own Cherry Blossom Painting

-This post contains affiliate links, which come at no cost to you.
+This post contains affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
 If you would like more information please review my disclosure policy.

 - Canvas paper pad

 - Acrylic paint

 - Paint palette and water container, recycled containers work great for this